THE BROTHER BORN STORY

 The grace of God has gotten Elizabeth through these horrific years since Amos died.
 One of the ways He has done this is through the strength and encouragement of the SOF Veteran community.
 This Brotherhood sees life from about 300 stories up – they more than anyone understand the grand scope of life and death on this planet, more so than most others Elizabeth encountered in this world.
 Many of these soldiers are extremely contemplative as well, relating the very deepest issues of their soul with eloquence as warrior poets.

-Through thoughts, books and stories recounted by these warriors, she felt a certain kinship in her own adversity.
+Through her deep friendships within Special Operations as well as thoughts and stories recounted by these warriors, she felt a certain kinship in her own adversity.
 Elizabeth shares, “I feel every day that I am just barely surviving my own fight and through the undaunted spirit of this community of brothers, it is as if I have a battle buddy to lean on, saying, ‘You can do this.
 Embrace the suck.
 Life is hard.
 It will not let up.
 You have to keep going.
 Never quit, never quit, never quit…’ ”

 Elizabeth and her children live this mantra every day.
 They will honor Amos and keep moving forward in life.
 They will never quit.
 As a way to give back to the SOF Veterans that inspire her so, Elizabeth founded Brother Born to help them be successful forging their new path in life, as she and her children do the same.